ldstep/ldstephensnet/content/notes.md

 ---

+June 3, 2025, at 3:14:49 PM

+I’ve been messing around with other apps out of boredom, thinking maybe they could replace what I already use.
+They can’t.
+I know what works!
+I should just stick with it and stop wasting time pretending otherwise.

+---

 May 28, 2025, at 5:10:13 PM

 I’ve been tinkering with BBEdit today.
 With the assistance of ChatGPT, I developed some shell scripts and incorporated keyboard shortcuts to mimic the process of adding markdown syntax.